naomi-carey/Stripe-React-FE-Docs/README.md

 ---

 **NOTE**
-On line 38 use the API key that starts with “pk“ not “sk“.
+Under the variable "stripeKey=" make sure to use the API key that starts with “pk“ not “sk“.
 Do not forget to put the stripe key in “quotes”.
-On line 8 in the above use the appropriate currency, this example uses euro.
+Also use the appropriate currency for your country, this example uses euro.
 For other supported currencies see <a href="https://stripe.com/docs/currencies">Stripe Supported Currencies</a>.

 ---